igormoreno/docs.daml.com/docs/2.9.5/docs/getting-started/index.rst

 Any commands starting with ``daml`` are using the :doc:`Daml Assistant </tools/assistant>`, a command line tool in the SDK for building and running Daml apps.

-The command has started successfully when you see the ``INFO  com.daml.http.Main$ - Started server: ServerBinding(/127.0.0.1:7575)`` message in the terminal.
+The command has started successfully when you see the ``INFO  com.daml.http.Main - Started server: (ServerBinding(/127.0.0.1:7575),None)`` message in the terminal.
 The command does a few things:

     1. Compiles the Daml code to a DAR (Daml Archive) file
     2. Generates a JavaScript library in ``ui/daml.js`` to connect the UI with your Daml code